IHE/ITI.BasicAudit/input/pagecontent/volume-1.md

-The Basic Audit Log Pattern (BALP) is a Content Profile that defines some basic and reusable AuditEvent patterns.
+The Basic Audit Log Patterns (BALP) is a Content Profile that defines some basic and reusable AuditEvent patterns.

 The Audit Log Patterns defined here rely on the [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Profile for transport of the AuditEvent and query/retrieval of AuditEvents previously recorded.
 The patterns defined here may be used as they are, or further refined to specific use-cases.